joetidee/redux-action-namespacer/README.md

 });
 ```

-this is the resulting value of the ACTIONS constant:
+this is the resulting value of the ACTIONS constant (this structure is code-editor friendly):

 ```
 export const ACTIONS = {